top of page

 Jaime Jones Sun Eater Illustration for CBV Broadside

-Nothing is ever complete, let’s say.
+Nothing is ever truly complete.
 I plan to return, but not for some time.

-I have, in fact, already outlined the first novel of my new trilogy.
-I had hoped to deliver it by the end of this year, but fate intervened and I am delayed.
-Of the new trilogy, I can say only this: it is not Sun Eater.
-It is not tied to Sun Eater in any way whatsoever.
-It is fantasy.
-Old-school fantasy.
-You’ll probably see it in AD 2027.
+I have outlined the first novel of my new trilogy.
+I had hoped to deliver it by the end of this year, but fate has delayed me.
+I can only say that this new trilogy is not connected to Sun Eater in any way.
+It is fantasy—old-school fantasy.
+You can expect to see it in AD 2027.

-This interview was done in a series of communications back and forth and I want to give a special thanks to Christopher who was so gracious to participate in this interview.
-If you want to get more information on his books and latest news, you can also follow him on Instagram or check out his website.
+This interview was conducted through a series of communications, and I want to extend my heartfelt thanks to Christopher for his gracious participation.
+For more information on his books and the latest news, you can follow him on *Instagram or check out his website

 Interview by: Zach Harney, co-founder of the Collectible Book Vault